sikaeducation/curriculum/courses/102/standards/manage-file-systems-cli/topics/cli-flags-and-arguments/README.md

 ### Long and Short Flags

 Many flags have both long and short versions.
-These are identical:
+For example, these are the same:

 ```bash
 ls -r
 ls --recursive
 ```

-Not every short flag has long equivalent, and not every long flag has a short equivalent.
+Not every short flag has long equivalent and vice-versa.

 ### Using Arguments and Flags